 Three-year starter who won the starting job during fall training camp of his true freshman season.
 Named ACC Rookie of the Year in 2014 with 3,198 passing yards, 26 touchdowns and 12 picks.
 Earned Third Team All-ACC honors in 2015 after throwing for 3,238 yards, 16 touchdowns and five interceptions.
 Set career highs with a 62 percent completion rate, 3,532 passing yards and 27 touchdowns in 2016.
 Miami’s all-time leader with 9,968 career passing yards.

-Kaaya made in immediate impact for Miami as a freshman but never truly elevated his game since.
-While he struggled with a shoulder injury last year overall his play was uninspired and the decision to enter the draft was premature.
-Kia is more of a dink and dunk passer who must physically mature with the hopes of improving his arm strength.
+Kaaya made in immediate impact for Miami as a freshman but never truly elevated his game after.
+While he struggled with a shoulder injury last year, his overall play was uninspiring and the decision to enter the draft was premature.
+Kaaya is more of a dink-and-dunk passer who must physically mature with the hopes of improving his arm strength.